astroumd/lmtoy/docs/source/index.rst

 API
 ===

-This is where the API can be found
+This is where the API can eventually be found

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2

    api
    lmtslr <lmtslr.api>
    dreampy3 <dreampy3.api>
-   workflow

 Various
 =======
 .. toctree::
    :maxdepth: 2

+   workflow
    sdfits
    tools
    glossary